jonjamz/css3-gedit/README.md

 ### Installation and Use

-1. Download and place .lang file in `/usr/share/gtksourceview-2.0/language-specs` or `/usr/share/gtksourceview-3.0/language-specs` for Ubuntu 11.10 (not sure about anything later).
+1. Download and place .lang file in `/usr/share/gtksourceview-2.0/language-specs` or `/usr/share/gtksourceview-3.0/language-specs` for Ubuntu 11.10.
 Replace the existing css.lang file.

 2. Restart or run Gedit and open any of your CSS3-inclusive files.